tsfpga/tsfpga/doc/sphinx/contributing.rst

 Merge
 _____

-If everything went well then you can merge your release commit to master via the gitlab merge request GUI.
+If everything went well then you can merge your release commit to ``main`` via the gitlab merge request GUI.